West Ham make donations to animal welfare charities following Zouma cat abuse video

 A statement on the West Ham club website confirmed that Zouma had been handed a financial penalty by the club, and the money would go towards a range of organisations that work to protect cats.

-The statment read: "West Ham United is pleased to confirm that financial donations have been made to a number of animal welfare charities following the club fine handed to Kurt Zouma.
+The statement read: "West Ham United is pleased to confirm that financial donations have been made to a number of animal welfare charities following the club fine handed to Kurt Zouma.

 "A total of nine organisations, supporting the care and wellbeing of animals both in the United Kingdom and internationally, have been identified to receive significant payments which will go towards supporting the fantastic work they do."